 You will be able to inspire, lead, and manage efforts to strengthen the rule of law and prospects for national development, including maintaining respect in dealing with all stakeholders, incorporating diverse viewpoints, willingness to accept iterative progress, and respect for human rights.

 By the numbers

 BILLION PEOPLE—MORE THAN HALF THE EARTH'S POPULATION—LIVE OUTSIDE THE RULE OF LAW

 COUNTRIES ARE REPRESENTED AMONG PROLAW GRADUATES

 HIGHLY QUALIFIED RULE OF LAW PROFESSIONALS HAVE TRAINED THROUGH THE PROGRAM

-The MJ curriculum includes a specially-tailored course on basic introduction to law and legal methods--the background necessary for your success in the other courses.
-You'll complete all courses at Loyola’s John Felice Rome Center in Italy from September to April and complete your capstone project requirement by June 30 from your home country through online interaction with your project advisor.
+You'll complete all onsite courses at Loyola’s John Felice Rome Center in Italy from September to February.
+After this, you’ll complete two online courses from March to April and your capstone project requirement by July 15 from your home country through online interaction with your project advisor.

 - Legal Systems and Methods